Perry Keith

-Perry Polk Keith Sr. (October 20, 1847 - February 6, 1935), was a planter, developer, and a member of the Louisiana House of Representatives who was the co-founder and namesake of the unincorporated community of Keithville outside Shreveport in Caddo Parish in northwestern Louisiana.
+Perry Polk Keith Sr. (October 20, 1847 - February 6, 1935), was a planter, developer, and member of the Louisiana House of Representatives who was the co-founder and namesake of the unincorporated community of Keithville outside Shreveport in Caddo Parish in northwestern Louisiana.

 Keithville came into existence when two railroads met on Keith properties in the early 1880s, the Texas and Pacific (T&P) and the Houston-Shreveport, later part of the Southern Pacific.

 Background

 Keith was born near Macon, Georgia but settled in Caddo Parish when he was three months old with his parents, Henry David Keith and the former Mary Jones.
 On February 23, 1871, he married the former Narcissa Miller of Caddo Parish, the daughter of Mr. and Mrs. I. W. Miller.
 Their children were William Henry Keith (1875–1951), Daniel Wesley Keith (1875–1929), Perry P. Keith Jr. (1877–1941), David Keith (Perry's twin who died in infancy), Mary Slaughter Keith (1880–1931, never married), James Hardy Keith (born and died in 1883), Anna Beulah Keith Darby Cranfield (1885–1966, remarried after death of first husband) of Plaquemine, Louisiana, and Ray Cleveland Keith (died soon after birth in 1889).